-- Give the wrong advice to a patient
+- Giving incorrect advice to a patient

 Professional indemnity insurance offers financial protection against the many risks nurses face, ensuring they can simply perform their vital jobs without having to worry about the damage their finances and careers would suffer if something went wrong.

 In Australia, in order to fulfil your registration requirements you'll need to have adequate professional indemnity insurance if you are:

 - A nurse practitioner

 - Community health nurse

 - An at home nurse (not including hospitals)

 The nursing industry features a diverse mix of working situations.
 Hospitals house entire nursing teams with different specialties, while homes can host personal carers.
 Regardless of where the nursing care takes place however, there's a real possibility of making errors.